 This class will not group settings for you.
-Please see group\experiments() for a function that will automatically process a TomographyExperiment to group Experiments sharing a TPB.
+Please see group\experiments() for a function that will automatically process a Experiment to group Experiments sharing a TPB.

 - settings The collection of ExperimentSetting objects that define this experiment. - program The main program body of this experiment.
 Also determines the shots and reset instance variables.
 The shots instance variable is the number of shots to take per ExperimentSetting.
 The reset instance variable is whether to actively reset qubits instead of waiting several times the coherence length for qubits to decay to |0> naturally.
 Setting this to True is much faster but there is a ~1% error per qubit in the reset operation.
 Thermal noise from "traditional" reset is not routinely characterized but is of the same order. - symmetrization the level of readout symmetrization to perform for the estimation and optional calibration of each observable.
-The following integer levels, encapsulated in the SymmetrizationLevel integer enum, are currently supported: - -1 exhaustive symmetrization uses every possible combination of flips - 0 no symmetrization - 1 symmetrization using an orthogonal array (OA) with strength 1 - 2 symmetrization using an orthogonal array (OA) with strength 2 - 3 symmetrization using an orthogonal array (OA) with strength 3 get_meas_qubits() Return the sorted list of qubits that are involved in the all the out_operators of the settings for this TomographyExperiment object. get_meas_registers([qubits]) Return the sorted list of memory registers corre- sponding to the list of qubits provided.
-Continued on next page
+The following integer levels, encapsulated in the SymmetrizationLevel integer enum, are currently supported: - -1 exhaustive symmetrization uses every possible combination of flips - - 0 - no symmetrization - 1 symmetrization using an orthogonal array (OA) with strength 1 - 2 symmetrization using an orthogonal array (OA) with strength 2 - 3 symmetrization using an orthogonal array (OA) with strength 3 get_meas_qubits() Return the sorted list of qubits that are involved in the all the out_operators of the settings for this Experiment object. get_meas_registers([qubits]) Return the sorted list of memory registers corre- sponding to the list of qubits provided. generate_experiment_program() Generate a parameterized program containing the main body program along with some additions to support the various state preparation, measure- ment, and symmetrization specifications of this Experiment. build_setting_memory_map(setting) Build the memory map corresponding to the state preparation and measurement specifications encoded in the provided ExperimentSetting, taking into account the full set of qubits that are present in the Experiment object. build_symmetrization_memory_maps(qub oits[Build a list of memory maps to be used in a program label]) that is trying to perform readout symmetrization via parametric compilation.
+Continued on next page generate_calibration_experiment() Generate another Experiment object that can be used to calibrate the various multi-qubit observables involved in this Experiment.